PiFou86/pool-monitoring/README.md

 The device can be configured by a web interface (first launch / WiFi connexion error / long press).

-.
 As, exempla, it can show :

 - in / out temperature of the heat pump
 - external temperature, pressure and humidity
 - water pressure

-The device can be configured using a a brower on any computer, phone cell or tablet (first launch / WiFi connexion error / long press).
+The device can be configured using a brower on any computer, phone cell or tablet (first launch / WiFi connexion error / long press).
 An AP is created on the ESP32.
 This version is not protected versus hacking.

 The system is given has is.
 The code is open source and can be used for personal use.